eBook Sale Amazon

 Put the chicken slices onto your dehydrator, making sure there are no touching pieces.
 If your strips are thin, they should be dry in less than eight hours on 160 degrees.

-If you don’t have chicken breast on hand, chicken in a can or pouch will do the trick.
+If you don’t have chicken breast on hand, canned or pouched chicken will do the trick.
 Especially if you plan to use it in a re-hydrating recipe.
 You’ll need:

 • Can or pouch chicken